marijadev/QuizzApp_Angular6/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

 This application is a **quizz** for taking tests and creating ones.

-Currently, there are two types of users: administrator and user.
+Currently, there are two types of users: *administrator and user*.

 At this moment, these users are hard-coded in the database and there is no possibility of registering a new one.

-Therefore, if you want to get access to the application, you need to install the back-end from the instructions listed bellow and then login with the credentials provided bellow this text.
+Therefore, if you want to get access to the application, you need to install the *back-end* from the instructions listed bellow and then login with the credentials provided bellow this text.

 ## **__Run__**